fungss/restful-api/README.md

 A simple RESTful API written in NodeJS.
 To be containerized using Docker.

-Tech stack: MongoDB, ExpressJS, ReactJS, NodeJS
+Tech stack: MongoDB, Express, React, NodeJS